 An original chalet lovingly restored to its former glory, Momiji maintains its authentic mountain character, but is resplendent with modern luxuries.
 Think heated floors, double glazing, flat-screen TVs and bedrooms with individually controlled heating.
 The lodge was one of the first accommodation houses built in Hirafu but was immaculately refurbished in 2012, retaining its characteristic features such as wooden floors, original skylights and a Japanese bath, while updating it with classy modern touches and facilities.
 The result is a sophisticated holiday home where sunlight pours through the windows and skylights of the open-plan living area.
 The chalet also has its own large, indoor onsen-style granite bath, ideal for soaking weary bones after a day in the mountains, while those looking to experience the outdoor volcanic hot springs that Niseko is famous for, will find plenty to choose from nearby.

 Two master bedrooms provide loft-style living, while a six-bedded bunk room and queen-sized guest room are equally suited for adults or children.
 The well-equipped kitchen encourages self-catering, but with some of Hirafu’s best restaurants and bars just a stroll away (many reached via heated pavements, so there is no need to worry about sliding on ice), you might be happy not to bother.
 You can also order gourmet meals through Niseko Gourmet and enjoy exceptional dining experiences in your own chalet.
-Momiji Lodge includes daily housekeeping and an on-call driver for short trips around Hirafu (winter only).
+Momiji Lodge includes daily housekeeping from Monday to Saturday and an on-call driver for short trips around Hirafu (winter only).

 Centrally located in Hirafu Village